Llandoger Trow: Name

 A trow was a flat-bottomed barge, and Llandogo is a village 20 mi north-west of Bristol, across the Severn Estuary and upstream on the River Wye in South Wales, where trows were once built.
 Trows historically sailed to trade in Bristol from Llandogo.
 The pub was named by Captain Hawkins, a sailor who lived in Llandogo and ran the pub.

 Modern usage

-In 1962 it became a Berni Inn, but now belongs to Whitbread and traded as a Brewers Fayre.
-In 2007, The Llandoger Trow was one of the three locations seen in the "Pirate's Cove" episode of Most Haunted Live!
-The others were Blackbeard's houses and Redcliffe Caves.
+In 1962 it became a Berni Inn, and until 2019 was operated by Whitbread and traded as a Brewers Fayre.
+In 2007 the Llandoger Trow was one of the three locations seen in the "Pirate's Cove" episode of Most Haunted Live!; the others were Blackbeard's houses and Redcliffe Caves.
 The most popular ghost story associated with the pub is that of a small child who wore leg braces and haunts the top floor, their footsteps heard at night.
 The programme claimed that there were at least 15 ghosts at the Llandoger Trow, and since 2009 the owners have organised ghost hunts overnight.